“I have cut out pieces of me and distributed it.”

 Most importantly, my education has taken me out of the rut many poor young transgender fall into.
 I could get a job and become economically independent.
 A large majority of transgenders are caught in the vicious cycle of poverty.
 They were poor and so could not get good education.
 Therefore, they did not get a good job.
 Sometimes, they did not get any jobs because of their visible effeminacy.”

 Agniva’s activism started with newsletters and joining different groups to represent Agniva’s life experience as well as representing the voices of people who shared similar life experiences to Agniva.
 Agniva’s activism persisted in many different ways as Agniva was faced with multi-faceted challenges in academia as well as in Agniva’s personal life.
-In specific, Agniva was assaulted and when the police would attempt to dismiss Agniva, Agniva and Agniva’s friend would go on to push and push until a First Information Report was filed on their behalf.
+In specific, Agniva was assaulted and when the police would attempt to dismiss Agniva, Agniva and Agniva’s friend would go on to push and push until a First Information Report was filed on Agniva’s behalf.
 Agniva would work with UNICEF, UNFPA, GATI, and the Network of Asia Pacific Youth.
 Despite Agniva’s connections, Agniva would be remembered as someone who would often rub people the wrong way with Agniva’s passion and firm stances.
 A friend of Agniva’s, Aditya Bondyopadhyay, would write in a dedication to Agniva’s life, saying:

 “Being a loud mouth that always said things the way she saw it, the powerful people who control the NGO sector and can cause impediments if they did not like you, were often at odds with her.
 Yet it is a testament to her resourcefulness that she managed over the years, to run her organisation and the shelter called ‘Prothoma’ that it had set up, in spite of the odds she faced.”